Our members

 Liam O'Brien—Australian Council of Trade Unions

-Liam was re-elected as Assistant Secretary at the ACTU Congress in July 2021.
+Liam O’Brien was re-elected as Assistant Secretary at the Australian Council of Trade Unions (ACTU) Congress in July 2024.

 Before joining the ACTU Liam was the Victorian Assistant Secretary and National Vice-President of the Australian Workers’ Union (AWU).
 It was there where he fought for the rights of workers across the diverse range of industries that the AWU represents.
 As a national official he led the AWU’s work in the aluminium, aviation, glass and construction sectors.

-As ACTU Assistant Secretary Liam is responsible for leading the movements policy, industrial and campaigning work on work health and safety and workers’ compensation matters.
-Liam is passionate about the rights of all workers to have safe, healthy and decent work.
+As ACTU Assistant Secretary Liam is responsible for leading the movements policy, industrial and campaigning work on WHS and workers’ compensation matters.
+Liam is passionate about the rights of all workers to have safe, healthy and decent work, and is a Member of Safe Work Australia and the Asbestos and Silica Safety and Eradication Council.

 Jennifer Low—Australian Chamber of Commerce and Industry

-Jennifer was appointed Director, Health, Safety, Resilience and Digital Policy at the Australian Chamber of Commerce and Industry (ACCI) in 2017 and acts as an advocate for employers in the design, implementation and operation of Australia’s national and state legislative frameworks governing WHS and Workers’ Compensation.
+Jennifer is Director, Health, Safety, Resilience & Digital Policy at the Australian Chamber of Commerce and Industry (ACCI) and has been employed by ACCI since 2017.
+Jennifer acts as an advocate for employers in the design, implementation and operation of Australia’s national and state legislative frameworks governing WHS and Workers’ Compensation.

-Jennifer represents employers on a number of national and international committee’s including: SWA’s subsidiary committees, the Mentally Healthy Workplace Alliance; Business at OECD Health Committee and Worksafe WA’s Work Health and Safety Commission.
-She is also an adviser on the 23rd World Congress National Advisory Committee and the National Silicosis Prevention Strategy Expert Steering Committee.
+Jennifer represents employers on a number of national and international committee’s including: the Mentally Healthy Workplace Alliance; ASEA Non-governmental advisory committee; Business at OECD Health Committee; Standards Australia; the AICIS Strategic Consultative Committee and SWA’s Strategic Issues Groups for WHS and WC.
+She is also a member of Worksafe WA’s Commission for Occupational Safety and Health and an adviser on the 23rd World Congress National Advisory Committee and National Silicosis Prevention Strategy Expert Steering Committee.

 With primary qualifications in psychology and safety, prior to ACCI, Jennifer worked as a people and safety consultant, WHS and WC policy advisor, drug and alcohol research academic and as a human factors advisor in the oil and gas sector.
 Jennifer is an Associate Member of the Australian Psychological Society.